ntlimited/wp-title/README.md

 - **--multititle**: Sometimes, TV shows have multiple titles given; for instance, foreign language shows may have their translated name in english and the original name as well.
 Using the multitle option will include all names listed, separated by dashes.
+- **-m**, **--move**: Instead of copying files, move them.
+This is useful if you have no need to keep the files in their original location anymore.
+- **-q**, **--quiet**: Don't print any output and work silently.
+A classic command line flag mainly included for nostalgia.
+- **-a**, **--autoconfirm**: Don't confirm before moving files.
+This is slightly dangerous, but most of the time things work out okay.
+Not advisable if you're working with shows that have lots of multipart episodes, filler content, or potentially weird episode reordering.

 ## Contributing